 - Help to shape any future training needs

-Please email Sam Bennet or Julie McLardy-Smith for more information and how to get involved.
+Please email Sam Bennet or email Julie McLardy-Smith for more information and how to get involved.

 Pennines Service User and Carer Council (SUCC) meets nine times a year and meetings are held on a Wednesday.
-We alternate morning to afternoon to try and offer some flexibility and also alternate venues to include our inpatient sites including Royal Blackburn Hospital and Woodview along with community sites which include Balladen House, Chai Centre, Globe Centre.
+We alternate morning to afternoon to try and offer some flexibility and also alternate venues to include our inpatient sites, including Royal Blackburn Hospital and Woodview, along with community sites which include Balladen House, Chai Centre, Globe Centre.
 We aim to locate at various venues in Pennine to support members to attend in person.
-We also offer this on teams in case people can’t attend.
+We also offer this on MS Teams in case people can’t attend.

 Meeting dates